netinupur/car-or-tree-with-Spark-DL/README.md

 ### Data Sourcing and Ingesting

-All our data was sourced from the [Open Images Dataset] (https://storage.googleapis.com/openimages/web/download.html) s3 and Google Cloud Storage buckets
+All our data was sourced from the [Open Images Dataset](https://storage.googleapis.com/openimages/web/download.html) s3 and Google Cloud Storage buckets
 We had two types of data:
-o	Label information csv files
+* Label information csv files
-o	Image jpg files
+* Image jpg files

-Label information
+#### Label information
-The label csv was stored in a Google Cloud storage bucket [insert link : https://storage.googleapis.com/openimages/v5/validation-annotations-human-imagelabels-boxable.csv] and was read in using `pandas read.csv` and then saved as a Spark DataFrame which had 256707 rows and the following schema:
+The label csv was stored in a [Google Cloud storage bucket](https://storage.googleapis.com/openimages/v5/validation-annotations-human-imagelabels-boxable.csv) and was read in using `pandas read.csv` and then saved as a Spark DataFrame which had 256707 rows and the following schema:

 [insert image]
 Each image could have multiple labels since a single picture could have multiple objects in it.
 The labels are alphanumeric codes, which were later joined with the interpretable label names to look like this: